-And as we mentioned above, there’s a neat bungee cord that you can attach to poles, shower heads or even your backpack.
-Plus, there’s a clip at the back which you can strap the bungee cord to almost anything.
-This comes handy when you want to hook the speaker to your belt or to the rails of your bike’s handle.
+And as we mentioned above, there’s a neat bungee cord that you can attach to poles, showerheads, or even your backpack.
+Plus, there’s a clip at the back in which you can strap the bungee cord to almost anything.
+This comes in handy when you want to hook the speaker to your belt or to the rails of your bike’s handle.

 The UE Roll 2 weighs around 1.02 pounds and 5.4 x 5.4 x 1.6-inches and is considerably bigger than the Clip 3.
 While the Clip 3 will fit easily on the palm of your hand, you’ll find it somewhat difficult to do the same with the flat surface of the Roll 2.
 Thankfully, the flat surface makes it easy to hold.